jamesmoss/flywheel/readme.md

 [![Build Status](https://travis-ci.org/jamesmoss/flywheel.png?branch=master)](https://travis-ci.org/jamesmoss/flywheel)

-A lightweight, flat-file, document database for PHP.
+A lightweight, flat-file, document database for PHP that can store data in JSON, YAML or Markdown formats.

 Often MySQL can be overkill for a small site or blog installation.
 Although it's present by as standard on many hosting packages it still requires several manual steps including configuration, user and databases